 Thanks for reading my story.
 Now perhaps you can begin yours...

 Therapy is for absolutely everyone because it is in fact entirely normal to have feelings and emotions, and even to feel overwhelmed and stressed.

 The benefits of therapy extend far beyond periods of crisis.
 As well as helping us to recover when we experience challenges in our lives, therapy can help you to become the happiest, most productive, most loving version of yourself.
 Because achieving your full potential requires an incredible amount of self-knowledge, self-control, and—let’s be honest—hard work, impressive results can be achieved even during a trauma free times.

 Ensuring you can find someone who has the right training and background to help you to overcome your challenges is essential.
 Finding a person who you also feel comfortable talking to is equally as important.
 As much as you are able, try not to let cost be a significant factor when it comes to choosing the right therapist.
-Have a look round at the different services available in your area and choose a Psychologist that you think will fit with your style and make you feel safe and heard.
+Have a look around at the different services available in your area and choose a Psychologist that you think will fit with your style and make you feel safe and heard.